-There are some cities I secretly hope that lesser people will know about so that I can ‘hoard’ them to myself forever.
-The capital of Côte d’Azur, Nice is definitely one of those!
-But it’s really difficult to contain this love I have for Nice, as I could not help posting photos on social media and writing about Nice on this site.
-In 2007, I visited Nice for the first time, and again in 2013.
-It’s a city that I believe I’ve permanently left a piece of my heart in.
-As I love to say,
+There are some cities I secretly hope that lesser people will know about so that I can ‘hoard’ them to myself forever, and Nice is one of those, lol.
+The capital of Côte d’Azur in France, it’s really difficult for me to contain this love I have for it.
+I can’t resist posting photos of Nice on my Instagram, or writing about it here!

 Nice is very nice!

 I’ve compiled a list of wonderful things you can do in Nice!